-A. The Tasmanian Government announced a cap on electricity price rises for 2017/2018.
+A. The Tasmanian Government has continued to cap electricity prices for 2018/2019.

-For the average residential customer, this has been reflected as a price increase of approx. 2% (or less than $1 per week).
+For all regulated small business and residential customers, this has been reflected as a price increase of 2.05 percent (or less than $1 per week).

 A. Yes, all electricity rates and charges include the Australian Government's GST.

 Q. When can I find details of the prices?